anshul-79/Handwritten_Character_Recognition/README.md

    - **Dense (256 units, ReLU):** High-level feature representation.
    - **Dense (47 units, Softmax):** Classifies into 47 categories.

-   The model is designed to effectively learn and classify handwritten characters through a combination of feature extraction and classification layers.
+   The model is designed to effectively learn and classify handwritten characters through feature extraction and classification layers.

 4. **Evaluation:**
    - The trained model is evaluated on the test dataset, achieving an accuracy of approximately 89%.